Kia Telluride: 2023 refresh

-The concept version was first introduced at the 2016 North American International Auto Show.
-A mid-size, three-row, seven-passenger SUV, the Telluride concept is based on a modified Sorento chassis, and powered by a transversely-mounted 3.5-liter gasoline direct injected V6 producing 270 hp combined with an electric motor producing 130 hp, for an overall output of 400 hp.
-Fuel consumption is claimed to be 30 mpgus.

 The exterior was finished in dark pyrite paint and featured a squared off body riding on 22-inch rims, as well as an enlarged tiger nose grille and multiple LED headlamps, consistent with Kia's current design language (as of 2016).
 The car's suicide doors swung open 90 degrees in opposite directions, revealing a pillarless design.
 Some of the interior components were 3D printed, marking Kia's first usage of 3D printing technology.
 It was designed by Tom Kearns from Kia Design Center America.

 Awards

 In 2020, the Telluride received the 2020 World Car of the Year as well as Motor Trend's SUV of the Year.

-Recall
+Recalls

 In March 2024, Kia recalled over 427,000 Tellurides from 2020 to 2024 model years, due to rollaway risks which the vehicles rolls away when placed in 'P' gear.
 According to the National Highway Traffic Safety Administration, this is because of improper assembly of the intermediate shaft and the right front driveshaft could cause unintended vehicle movement, if the driver failed to engage the parking brake.
 Kia first identified this problem in April 2022 and by then Kia had found 16 vehicles with this problem.

 In June 2024, Kia recalled over 462,000 Tellurides from 2020 to 2024 model years, due to potential fire risk caused by the powered front seat motors which can overheat.
 The issue relates to the misalignment of the powered seats control could get stuck and can feed constant power to the seat motors.
 According to recall documents, Kia were aware of one driver seat fire incident, six confirmed incidents of melted components under the seats and incidents of interior smoke.

+In July 2025, Kia recalled 201,149 Tellurides from 2023 to 2025 model years because the face plates on the exterior door belt moldings could delaminate and detach from the vehicle, creating a road hazard.
+Dealers replaced affected molding assemblies with versions that used mechanical retention in addition to adhesive.

+In February 2026, Kia recalled 85,448 2025 model year Tellurides equipped with power front seats.
+Improperly manufactured front-seat recliners could prevent the seatbacks from adequately restraining occupants in certain rear-impact collisions.
+Dealers inspected the vehicles and replaced affected seatback frame assemblies.